 New Year Yoga Retreat

-Five days of Ashtanga Yoga led by Meri Erkkila and Nick Loening.
+Five days of Ashtanga Yoga led by Meri Erkkila and Laura Grace.

 Absolute beginners will learn the essentials of Ashtanga Yoga - a flowing Yoga practice and the more experienced Yogis will benefit from dynamic postural work of the primary series.

 Morning class: "The Primary series".
-Guided by Meri, will offer step by step instruction, building a series of postures into a flowing sequence of Yoga and breathing.
+Guided by Meri and Laura, will offer step by step instruction, building a series of postures into a flowing sequence of Yoga and breathing.
 Absolute beginners will be taught safe practice and breathing - working towards a state of deep relaxation.
 Whilst those with more experience, and ability, will have the oppurtunity of a guided primary series practice.

-Three afternoon sessions led by Nick, will be an open workshop for Yogis of all levels delving into the fundamentals of Yoga and including safe asana technique, alignment and form, as well as the why we practice and what health and spiritual benefits accrue from the study of Yoga.
+Three afternoon sessions will be an open workshop for Yogis of all levels delving into the fundamentals of Yoga and including safe asana technique, alignment and form, as well as the why we practice and what health and spiritual benefits accrue from the study of Yoga.
+Nick Loening will be teaching yoga philosphy and theory.

 10% discount for couples sharing a room.

-Price includes accommodation in private rooms with amazing super king sized beds; full board; Yoga lessons; use of all ecoyoga facilities.
+Price includes accommodation in private rooms with amazing super king sized beds; full board inc all meals; Yoga lessons; use of all ecoyoga spa facilities.

 Meri Erkkila has been practicing ashtanga yoga since 2004.
 She was introduced to ashtanga by her teacher Ilpo Koponen in Finland who inspired her to practice every day.
 Seeing the benefits of daily practice to the body and mind has motivated her to keep going with ashtanga and to share the practice to willing students in her own teaching.
 She has studied adjustment techniques intensely with Ilpo in Finland, Dan Burt in Newcastle and Manju Jois and Nancy Gilgoff.